iWriteGigs

 B Ask if taking a blood pressure has ever produced pain in the upper arm.

-C Ask if taking a blood pressure has ever produced the need for medication.
+C Ask if taking a blood pressure has ever caused bruising in the hand and wrist.

 D Ask if taking a blood pressure has ever produced bleeding under the skin or in the arm joints.